 The ISO contemplates that the sector nomination and ranking process will be coordinated primarily by liaisons for each sector with necessary logistical support supplied by the ISO.
-The process will begin shortly before Board approval of the governance proposal with the ISO identifying individuals who are willing to serve as temporary sector coordinators for the purpose of accepting indications of interest and organizing an initial conference call or meeting for the sector.
-Upon Board approval of the governance proposal and the Transitional Committee charter, the ISO will send out a broad market notice that identifies the temporary meeting coordinator for each sector, provides appropriate contact information for that individual, and informs potentially interested parties to contact the coordinator so the coordinator can establish a list of entities that will be participating in the sector membership list, along with contact information, and will schedule an initial sector conference call.
+The process will begin after Board approval of the governance proposal and the Transitional Committee charter.
+The ISO will send out a broad market notice that invites interested parties to submit to the ISO, via a template form emailed to EIM@caiso.com, the sector in which the entity will be participating, the name of the individual point of contact, that individual's contact information, and whether the individual is interested in serving as the sector liaison.
+The ISO will then publish on the EIM webpage the sector membership list, contact information, and a list of those interested in the liaison position, and will schedule an initial conference call for each sector.